Safeguarding Information

 Designated Safeguarding Lead (DSL)

-Completed Designated Safeguarding Lead for Children Qualification on the 27th January 2022.
+Completed Designated Safeguarding Lead for Children Qualification on the 19th September 2024.

 Harvey Marshall

-Senior Deputy Designated Safeguarding Lead (DDSL)
+Senior Deputy Designated Safeguarding Lead (DDSL) and Prevent Coordinator.

 Completed Designated Safeguarding Lead for Children Qualification on the 14th September 2022.